Meet Quality Compliance Systems

 It’s what we do together that sets us apart

-Kate joined QCS three years ago.
-As a customer care executive, she provides an invaluable link between customers and the business.
+As a Customer Engagement Specialist, she provides an invaluable link between customers and the business.
 Kate began by describing a typical day in the office.

 “I work as a customer care executive.
 My role involves answering inquiries from customers and solving their challenges.
 In the rare event that I’m unable to do so, I refer clients to someone who can help them.